alfajango/granalytics/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## License

+TODO: Figure out an appropriate license.
+Will likely be either AGPL or MIT.